 Lauren O’Donnell graduated from Stockton University with a Biology degree and a passion for the ocean and teaching yoga.
 After graduation, Lauren worked for Catalina Island Marine Institute where she led paddle board and kayak adventures in addition to wide variety of marine science programs.
 Lauren is a 200hr certified Yoga teacher, certified in CPR/AED, First Aid, Oxygen, and an ARC Waterfront Lifeguard.
 She also is an advanced NAUI Scuba Diver and a USCG OUPV boat captain.

-Human Resources Administrative Coordinator
+Human Resources & Office Coordinator